 All teachers are certified in Basic First Aid and CPR.
+Parents may request to review staff training records and training curriculum by contacting the Administration Manager.

 The following teacher/child ratios for each age group help ensure a quality program: